mcespedesWK/Report_generator_Flask/README.md

 - We muus declare tha ENV VARS to be able to run the enviroment in Flask

+    pip install pyexcel-xls
+    pip install pyexcel-xlsx
+    pip install pyexcel-ods

+  - And please make sure that you have pyexcel-xls and pyexcel-handsontable installed:

+    pip install pyexcel-xls, pyexcel-handsontable

   ###### Windows

        set FLASK_APP = <main filename>